11 Classes [class]

 For any other member-declaration, each declared entity that is not an unnamed bit-field is a member of the class, and each such member-declaration shall either declare at least one member name of the class or declare at least one unnamed bit-field.

-A data member is a non-function member introduced by a member-declarator.
+A data member is either a non-function member introduced by a member-declarator or an anonymous union member.

 A member function is a member that is a function.